babochenko/docker-script/README.md

 ### Motivation

-This plugin is an elementary effort to try make docker more accessible for basic prototyping, e.g. verifying scripts on different linux distributions without deploying an entire CI environment
+This plugin is an elementary effort to try make docker more accessible for basic prototyping.
+This might include:
+- testing out some script / functionality in an isolated environment before running it locally
+- executing same Dockerfile in different Linux distributions to verify that it works on each of them

+This plugin tries to make such simple tasks doable in as few lines of code as possible

 You can always use a simple shell script which combines `docker build` and `docker run` with additional resource cleanup commands, but it is not at all transferable - it would be better to have a single reusable plugin

 *(I believe that tools like this one might make Docker a casual tool rather than a strictly devops tool, which is what it's generally considered to be, at least from my experience)*